mend/renovate-ce-ee/docs/reporting-apis.md

 - [Repo pull requests](#repo-pull-requests) ← List of pull requests for a single repo
   - Note: The `Repo pull requests` API is only available for GitHub repositories.
   - It requires `RENOVATE_REPOSITORY_CACHE=enabled`.

+## Enable Reporting APIs

+Reporting APIs are disabled by default.
+When Reporting APIs are enabled, relevant data will be collected after every Renovate job and stored locally in the Renovate database.

+To enable reporting APIs:
+* Set `MEND_RNV_REPORTING_ENABLED=true` on the Renovate EE Server containers.

+> **Important**: Data will not be available for the `Repo pull requests` API unless Renovate is run with Repository Cache enabled.

+To enable data collection for the `Repo pull requests` API:
+* Set `RENOVATE_REPOSITORY_CACHE=enabled` on the Renovate EE Worker containers.

+> **Note**: The `Repo pull request` API only works with GitHub repositories.

 ## Reporting API URLs